chingu-voyages/voyage-project-tier2-menu-scheduler/README.md

       - [ ] Automatically generating a menu with one unique dish for each day using [dishes API](https://menus-api.vercel.app/dishes).
       - [ ] Write a logic to randomly select and assign unique dish for each day of the week.
-      - [ ] Implement a regenerate feature for the weekly dish.
+      - [ ] Implement a regenerate weekly menu feature.

     - "Day Off" Feature

-      - [ ] Enable marking specific weekdays as "Day Off," where no dish is assigned.
+      - [ ] Enable marking specific weekdays as "Day Off", where no dish is assigned.

   - [ ] Data Requirements